ocd-scm/ocd-secret/README.md

 ```

 The file `scm-private-key` can be git-secret encrypted in which case it is in your `.gitignore` and only the GPG encrypted `scm-private-key.secret` will be in git.
 See the ocd-scm/ocd-meta wiki about encryption.

+Note that that when `secrets` are changed the pod view of them isn't automatically updated.
+You need to trigger a redeployment.
+You can set an helmfile `cleanup` hook below the secret release that does `oc rollout latest dc/app1 -n $PROJECT` for each deployment that uses a given secret.